 - Download a copy of the artwork release form and have the parent/guardian of the student fill in and return to the school to post in with each artwork.

 - Complete and submit the online entry form for each artwork and all students who created it.
-Please note, if more than 2 collaborative artworks are being entered please submit a separate online form for the third or fourth collaborative artwork.

 - Label the back of each artwork with the name of the student and your school.
 Please use a pencil so that the artwork isn't damaged.
 Up to A2 sized works are accepted and up to 5mm deep.

 - Post the artwork release form, paper clipped to the back of each artwork to Operation Art - The Arts Unit, Corner Toothill St and The Boulevarde, Lewisham 2049.

 Please note that due to the increasing cost of framing materials, artwork entry fees have increased by $5 from 2023.